Buty800/h-grep/README.md

 ## What it does

-`h-grep` searches for a regular expression pattern within a text file and prints the lines that contain a match.
+`h-grep` searches for a regular expression pattern within a text file or directory and prints the lines that contain a match.

 ## How to Build